PhaseRush/advent-of-code/README.md

 I also saw an interesting soln which naively substituted all words with as such: `one` -> `one1one`.
 This way it preserves the endpoints, as `one` and `eight` can be connected.

-I had to spin this one up in a hurry so I didn't do proper file i/o.
+I had to spin this one up in a hurry, so I didn't do proper file i/o.

 # 2